What Is Latency and How to Reduce It

 - Using a CDN: Using a CDN helps bring resources closer to the user by caching them in multiple locations around the world.
 Once those resources are cached, a user's request only needs to travel to the closest Point of Presence to retrieve that data instead of going back to the origin server each time.

-- Browser Caching: Another type of caching that can be used to reduce latency is browser caching.
+- Browser caching: Another type of caching that can be used to reduce latency is browser caching.
 Browsers will cache certain resources of a website locally in order to help improve latency times and decrease the number of requests back to the server.
-Read more about browsing caching and the various directives that exist in our cache-control article.
+Read more about browsing caching and the various directives that exist in our

 Latency occurs in many various environments including audio, networks, operations, etc. The following describes two additional scenarios where latency is also prevalent.